 It seems that the one common denominator in the damaged areas was that none of them had reinforced masonry.
 The pictures in this article were from Los Gatos, and Santa Cruz.
 San Francisco has had building codes in effect for over 10 years now and it seems that it has paid off.
 The loss of life was minimal due to these strict codes.

 If an earthquake of that magnitude hit St. Louis, Missouri, the death toll would be much higher.
 A major portion of the city is unreinforced masonry.
-In fact my own chruch is only 9 years old and it is not reinforced at all.
+In fact my own church is only 9 years old and it is not reinforced at all.
 I dont think the building codes in St. Louis are as strict with regard to earthquakes, and the state and local governments are not as prepared for earthquakes, as Northern California.
-I am mentioning St. Louis, because I live here and are familar with the city.
-St. Louis, is not th e only one with this condition.
-Memphis, Tennessee is closer to the New Madrid Fault line than we are, and they are in the same shape we are.
+I am mentioning St. Louis, because I live here and am familar with the city.
+St. Louis is not the only one with this condition.
+Memphis, Tennessee, is closer to the New Madrid Fault line than we are, and they are in the same shape we are.
 Many towns in Missouri and Tennessee would fall in the same catagory as St. Louis.

 Now that I am back in St. Louis, I am going to use my experiencefrom the Bay area, and safegard the welfare of my family.
 I plan on purchasing earth quake insurance Monday.